Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 And you have color syntax and auto-completion !

+#### Jupiter Notebook
+Inside a Github Codespace from VSCode, you can open a Jupiter Notebook and run with a conda env:
+- Install the Jupyter extension
+- Open a new notebook
+- Select a kernel (the conda env you want)

 #### Kestra
-In order to launch code, I use Kestra (pipeline orchestrator) to extract data on a scheduler You can pull a docker image of Kestra like this:
+In order to extract data on a scheduler, I will use Kestra (pipeline orchestrator) You can pull a docker image of Kestra like this:
 ```
 docker run --pull=always --rm -it -p 8080:8080 --user=root \